sachinsdate/starbucks-and-house-prices/README.md

 # BJS (2021) robustness with FAST cluster bootstrap (no refits)
 # - Absorbs ZIP & Year FE via PanelOLS; falls back to Year-FE-only if needed.
 # - τ window: [-5,5]; years: 2012..YEAR_MAX (currently 2022, but change to a later date like 2027 if you get a fresh dataset from FHFA in the next few years)
-# - Outputs ATT(τ), CIs/p-values, joint pretrend test, and a percent-scale plot.
+# - Outputs ATT(τ), CIs/p-values, joint pre-trend test, and a percent-scale plot.

 YEAR_MAX = 2022
 TAU_MIN, TAU_MAX = -5, 5